 A digital color separation is sent to the Riso, and burned into a stencil called a "master."
 The master is wrapped around one of the color drums and then flooded with ink.
 Paper is pulled into the machine, and forced between the drum and a pressure roller, forcing ink onto the page.

-Black, Light Gray, White, Orchid, Blue, Aqua, Mint, Light Teal, Kelly Green, Light Lime, Yellow, Sunflower, Fluorescent Orange, Orange, Scarlet, Bubble Gum, Fluorescent Pink
+Black, Light Gray, White, Violet, Blue, Aqua, Mint, Light Teal, Midnight, Kelly Green, Light Lime, Yellow, Sunflower, Fluorescent Orange, Orange, Scarlet, Bubble Gum, Fluorescent Pink

 Pantone Adobe Library ︎︎︎